Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Main results

-\begin{lem} Among balanced Boolean function, $(T_\epsilon f)(\vec{1})$ is maximized by any function which is 0 on all strings with fewer than $n/2$ 1's.
-In particular, for $n$ odd, $(T_\epsilon f)(\vec{1})$ is maximized by the majority function $\text{Maj}_n$. \end{lem} \begin{proof} The statement simply follows from
+\begin{lem}[Proposition 4.2, \cite{MOD05}] The function $T_\epsilon f(\vec{1})$ is maximized by the Boolean function supported on the initial segment of $\{0, 1\}^n$ labelled in the simplicial order.
+In particular, among balanced Boolean function, $T_\epsilon f(\vec{1})$ is maximized by any function which is 0 on all strings with fewer than $n/2$ 1's; and, for $n$ odd, $T_\epsilon f(\vec{1})$ is maximized by the majority function. \end{lem} \begin{proof} The statement simply follows from

 where $S$ is the support of $f$, and $d(x, \vec{1})$ is the Hamming distance between $x$ and $\vec{1}$, and the simple fact that the quantity being summed is strictly decreasing with respect to $d(x, \vec{1})$. \end{proof}